CSCI-GA-2820-FA24-001/products/README.md

 - Update a Product: `PUT` `/products/<product_id>`
 - Delete a Product: `DELETE` `/products/<product_id>`
 - List all Products (Base URL): `GET` `/products`

+When using List service, we can also specify `name` or `price` for fuzzy query, such as `GET /products?name=iPhone` and `GET /products?price=1088`.
+First request returns products whose name contains iPhone, and the second request returns those with price around 1088.

 ### Test